PdxCodeGuild/Programming101/docs/flowcharts/flowchart_example_2.md

-# Flowchart Example 2 - The choice is yours
+# Flowchart Example 2 - Even or Odd?

 In this example the user will be asked to enter a number, which will be converted from a string to an integer.
 Then the program will output whether the number is even or odd.